hamdansethi/Basic-Todo-Backend-Using-FastAPI/README.md

-I'll guide you through creating a FastAPI project with a proper structure and implement CRUD operations for a Todo application.
-I'll explain the project layout, the purpose of each component, and how routing and controllers interact, followed by the implementation.

----

 ### **Understanding FastAPI Project Structure**

 A well-organized FastAPI project typically follows a modular structure to ensure scalability and maintainability.
 Here's a breakdown of the components you mentioned and their roles: